Roy-Fokker/sdl3-gpu-minimal/ReadMe.md

 `.clang-tidy` and `.clang-format` to maintain code formatting rules.
 `.clangd` to experiment with using clangd as lsp, it doesn't like modules.

+Project uses `CMakePresets` json file to control platform some specific compiler configuration.
+As well as build (`ninja`) and external dependency (`vcpkg`) configuration.

-Windows only for the moment, but it shouldn't have issues compiling on linux with some tweaks.
+Windows only for the moment, but it shouldn't have issues compiling on linux with some tweaks. e.g. adding Linux build presets.

+### Shader Compilation
+CMake script uses a custom function to take list of shader source files and output compiled bytecode to `bin/shaders` directory.
+It also makes shader bytecode output a dependency of the application.
+So compilation error in shader will stop the build process.

-For example, changing shader complier from DirectX's DXC to Vulkan's DXC which is shipped with Vulkan SDK.
+As mentioned above, by default, code expects `Windows`.
+As it uses DirectX's DXC compiler to convert HLSL to DXIL bytecode.
+Application prefers DX12 over Vulkan.
+I suppose if the order were changed, it would need SPIR-V bytecode.
+Which would require changing shader complier from DirectX's DXC to Vulkan's DXC which is shipped with Vulkan SDK.
 Windows SDK's DXC cannot compile to SPIR-V, and Vulkan SDK's DXC cannot compile to DXIL.
-At least I wasn't able to make this work with version I have installed on system.
-Both are seemingly maintained by Microsoft.
+At least I wasn't able to make this work with versions I have installed on system.

 ## Prerequisites
 Build Tools